On the cocenter of the cyclotomic Hecke algebra of type $G(r,1,n)$: Introduction

 The content of the paper is organised as follows.
 In Section 2 we introduce some basic notions and fix some notations which will be used in later sections.
-We recall some preliminary known results on the cyclotomic Hecke algebras of type $G(r,1,n)$, the cyclotomic KLR algebras of type $A$ and their $x$-deformed versions.
-In particular, we give a new proof in Lemma \ref{Ksymme} that the center of the semisimple cyclotomic Hecke algebra $\HH_{n,\K}$ is the set of symmetric polynomials in its Jucys-Murphy operators.
+We recall some preliminary known results on the non-degenerate cyclotomic Hecke algebras of type $G(r,1,n)$.
 In Section 3 we give a proof of our first main result Theorem \ref{mainthm1}.
 The whole Section 3 involves only complex reflection group theoretic discussion, but the main result will be used in the proof of Theorem \ref{mainthm2}.
 In Section 4 we give the proof of our second main result Theorem \ref{mainthm2}.
-In Section 5 we apply Theorem \ref{mainthm2} to give the proof of our third main result Theorem \ref{mainthm3} and Theorem \ref{mainprop1}.
-In Section 6 we give two applications of our main results in this paper.
-The first one is Proposition \ref{apply1}, which shows that the cohomology of the Nakajima quiver variety $\mathfrak{M}(\Lam,\alpha)$ with coefficient in $K$ is isomorphic to the center of $\R[\alpha,K]$ in the affine type $A$ case when $\cha K=0$.
-The second one is Proposition \ref{apply2}, which verifies Chavli-Pfeiffer's conjecture on the polynomial coefficient $g_{w,C}$ (\cite[Conjecture 3.7]{CP}) for the complex reflection group of type $G(r,1,n)$.
+In Section 5 we give two applications of our main results in this paper.
+The first application (Proposition \ref{apply2}) verifies Chavli-Pfeiffer's conjecture on the polynomial coefficient $g_{w,C}$ (\cite[Conjecture 3.7]{CP}) for the complex reflection group of type $G(r,1,n)$, while the second application (Theorem \ref{application2}) shows that both the cocenters and the centers of certain cyclotomic KLR algebras of affine type $A$ are independent of the characteristic of the ground field.

-Finally, we remark that Andrew Mathas has informed us that he has a different approach to the proof of Conjecture \ref{centconj}.

 \centerline{Acknowledgements}